shehaaz/mzur_backend/README.md

 mzur.graph
 --

 This is where the graph database resides.
-It's written in Python and uses the Tinkerpop Stack and Titan Graph DB
+It's written in Python and uses the Tinkerpop Stack and Titan Graph DB.
+Any new features can be added [here](https://github.com/user/repo/blob/branch/other_file.md)

 #TODO